 2017 Youth Activist Scholarship Winners

-These two amazing young activists were selected, from many outstanding applications, submitted by graduating high school seniors across the state, by a committee of educators and community leaders.
-They will each receive a $1,500 scholarship to be used toward their first year of college and will be honored, along with other Utah civil liberties heroes, at the Bill of Rights Breakfast Celebration on May 25, 2017.
+These two amazing young activists were selected from many outstanding applications submitted by graduating high school seniors across the state by a committee of educators and community leaders.
+They will each receive a $1,500 scholarship to be used toward their first year of college and were honored, along with other Utah civil liberties heroes, at the Bill of Rights Breakfast Celebration on May 25, 2017.

 Jessica Rodriguez, Cyprus High School: